 The recipe makes 6 donuts.
 You can easily double or half it, however, you will need to adjust all the ingredient quantities accordingly

 Most probably yes, you can, however, you can´t just leave out / change an ingredient without reformulating the entire recipe.
 When one ingredient changes, some other ingredients need to be changed too in order to keep the balance in the texture and flavor.
 Sadly, I am not able to provide substitutes for all sorts of allergies and diets.

-This is a super moist baked donut recipe, especially with the fresh raspberry filling it should not be dry.
+This is a super moist baked donut recipe, especially with the fresh blueberry filling it should not be dry.

 The most common reasons for dry donuts: 1. ingredients not measured correctly eg. too much flour added to the mixture 2. inappropriate mixing technique eg. over mixed batter 3. over baked, meaning it dried out too much.
 Consider investing in an inexpensive Digital oven thermometer to be able to measure the correct oven temperature and please make sure to use a Digital scale during baking, cups are not an accurate way of measuring for consistent results

 Probably the donut would have needed more baking time.
 Either, it was taken out of the oven too soon, or perhaps your oven is under heat.
 Consider investing in a Digital oven thermometer if you tend to struggle with the baking part of your desserts.